Baijayanta2003/Python-Documentation-With-Sphinx/README.md

 First run the following command in the terminal while activating the virtual environment:

--for linux users type:
+- for linux users type:
 ```bash
 sudo apt-get install texlive-full
 ```
--for macos users type:
+- for macos users type:
 ```bash
 brew install --cask mactex

 ```
--for Windows users Download and install MiKTeX or TeX Live.
+- for Windows users Download and install MiKTeX or TeX Live.
 # Now
 Run this command in the `docs` folder:
 ```bash